Louisville

 The city has no authority to pass an ordinance mandating that new construction be EV-ready.

-Louisville does not staff any full time employees solely dedicated to building energy code compliance.
-The city verifies energy code compliance through plan reviews, site inspections, and performance testing as required by the energy code.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
+The city verifies energy code compliance through plan reviews and site inspections.
 The city provides upfront support to building developers when requested, as well as through annual classes on the energy code.

 Incentives